-Menopause Test: How Do I Know I'm in Menopause?
+Menopause Test: How Do I Know I Get Diagnosed?

-If you’re 40+ and starting to experience some mysterious changes in your body, those are just some of the symptoms women experience when they go through menopause.
+If you’re 40+ and starting to experience some mysterious changes in your body, try a menopause test for diagnosis.
+They could be just some of the symptoms women experience when they go through menopause.

 Menopause typically happens to women between the age of 44 and 55 when their menstrual cycle comes to an end.
 When women go through menopause, their ovaries stop releasing mature eggs, and their natural levels of estrogen drop.
 When this happens, they’ll experience a lot of unpleasant symptoms like irregular periods, mood swings, hot flashes, and brain fog.